 21.4.10 ERCOT Board Vote

-(1) Upon issuance of a TAC Report and Impact Analysis to the ERCOT Board, the ERCOT Board shall review the TAC Report and the Impact Analysis at the next regularly scheduled meeting.
+(1) Upon issuance of a TAC Report and Impact Analysis to the ERCOT Board, the ERCOT Board shall consider the TAC Report and the Impact Analysis at the next regularly scheduled meeting.
 For Urgent Revision Requests, the ERCOT Board shall review the TAC Report and Impact Analysis at the next regularly scheduled meeting, unless a special meeting is required due to the urgency of the Revision Request.

+(2) The ERCOT Board shall also consider any PUCT and/or Board Designated Priority Revision Requests pursuant to paragraph (1)(a) of Section 21.5.2, Priority Revision Requests.

-(2) The quorum and voting requirements for ERCOT Board action are set forth in the ERCOT Bylaws.
-In considering action on a TAC Report, the ERCOT Board shall:
+(3) The quorum and voting requirements for ERCOT Board action are set forth in the ERCOT Bylaws.
+In considering action on a PUCT and/or Board Designated Priority Revision Request or a TAC Report, the ERCOT Board shall:

-(a) Approve the Revision Request as recommended in the TAC Report or as modified by the ERCOT Board;
+(a) Recommend approval of the Revision Request:

+(i) As recommended in the TAC Report or as modified by the ERCOT Board; or

+(ii) For PUCT and/or Board Designated Priority Revision Requests, as submitted or as modified by the ERCOT Board, including the recommended priority and rank if the Revision Request requires a project;

 (b) Reject the Revision Request;